CMPSC-310-AI-Spring2023/sound-detection/writing/report.md

 Performance will be measured by its abiity to accurately show thew correct colors.

-Environment is inteded to be recreational spaces such as homes or studios.
+Environment is inteded to be used in recreational spaces such as homes or studios.

 Agents will be the leds that display the various colors.